GerHobbelt/pylene/doc/source/tutorial/installation.rst

     $ conan create .. -s build_type=Release -s compiler.cppstd=20 -s compiler.libcxx=libstdc++11 [--build missing --build openjpeg* [--build freeimage*]]

 The :code:`--build` argument are optional and may not be used if the package are already built.
-In the previous example, we are in the case the dependencies have been download from the `Conan Center <https://conan.io/center/>`_.
+In the previous example, we are in the case where the dependencies have been download from the `Conan Center <https://conan.io/center/>`_.
 However, one can use the prebuilt libraries from the LRDE artifactory by adding the flag :code:`-r lrde-public`.

-If using the Conan Center, the usage of the :code:`openjpeg` library may result in some linking error, while its binaries have been built on an older libc.
+If using the Conan Center, the usage of the :code:`openjpeg` library may result in some linking error, because its binaries have been built on an older libc.
 In this case, the :code:`--build openjpeg*` forces the library to be built from sources instead of using the prebuilt binary.
 However, if the FreeImage library has already been built, it may have no effect and you should also build the